malisancube/ona_challenge/readme.md

 }
 ```

 As you can see the, data structure shown does not indicate total number per community.
 I had to include it anyway because it was part of the question.
-The output is a s follows
+The output is as follows

 ![Results](/img/results_json.png)